• Home /

 First-time home buyers with pets rank outdoor space as an essential pet-related aspect of buying a home.

-According to the National Association of REALTORS®, 49 percent of pet-owning buyers want fenced-in yard, followed by a larger home (27%) and better pet flooring (24%).
+According to the National Association of REALTORS®, 49 percent of pet-owning buyers want a fenced-in yard, followed by a larger home (27%) and better pet flooring (24%).

 Yards matter to pet owners.